tchamelot/drosix/doc/workspace-docs/01-devenv.md

 ```
 worker@drosix_dev:~$ make O=/home/worker/output -C buildroot beagleboneblue_defconfig
 ```
-to setup the buildroot environment in `/home/worker/output`.
+To set up the buildroot environment in `/home/worker/output`.

-Note that this folder is a Docker volume and will be saved between several run of the `make docker-run` commands.
+Note that this folder is a Docker volume and will be saved between several runs of the `make docker-run` commands.
-This permits to avoid rebuilding the entire each time you restart the container.
+It avoids rebuilding the entire each time you restart the container.

 Once the environment is set up, you can go in the output folder and run `make` to build the distribution or `make nconfig` to modify the configuration.